XenithMusic/pasteli/README.md

 ## Installation

 Pasteli is not currently on PyPI, however you can use Pasteli by downloading the `pasteli` folder from the source code, and importing the folder in your code as if it was a file.

+Pasteli depends on the following:
+- `xclip` on X11
+- `wl-clipboard` on Wayland

 When it is eventually on PyPI, it will be able to be installed as follows: